Art & Design

 You can get to the museum by train and then bus.

 The Sagawa Art Museum is located in Moriyama.
 To get to the museum, take the JR Kosei line from Kyoto to Katata and then a 15-minute bus.
-You can also the JR Biwako line to Moriyama and then a 30-minute bus.
+You can also take the JR Biwako line to Moriyama and then a 30-minute bus.
 If you are traveling by shinkansen, you can connect to the JR Biwako line at Kyoto or Maibara.

 The Japanese tea ceremony